kaisenlinux/manpages-dev/category/PCAP/Wireshark.md

        Analyze:Apply as Filter
            Create a display filter based on the data currently highlighted in the packet details and apply the filter.

            If that data is a field that can be tested in a display filter expression, the display filter will test that field; otherwise, the display filter will be based on the absolute offset within the packet.
 Therefore it could be unreliable if the packet contains protocols with variable-length headers, such as a source-routed token-ring packet.

-           The Selected option creates a display filter that tests for a match of the data; the Not Selected option creates a display filter that tests for a non- match of the data.
-The And Selected, Or Selected, And Not Selected, and Or Not Selected options add to the end of the display filter in the strip at the top (or bottom) an AND or OR operator followed by the new display filter expression.
+           The Selected option creates a display filter that tests for a match of the data; the Not Selected option creates a display filter that tests for a non-match of the data.
+The And
+           Selected, Or Selected, And Not Selected, and Or Not Selected options add to the end of the display filter in the strip at the top (or bottom) an AND or OR operator followed by the new display filter expression.

        Analyze:Prepare as Filter
            Create a display filter based on the data currently highlighted in the packet details.
 The filter strip at the top (or bottom) is updated but it is not yet applied.

        Analyze:Enabled Protocols
            Allow protocol dissection to be enabled or disabled for a specific protocol.
 Individual protocols can be enabled or disabled by clicking on them in the list or by highlighting them and pressing the space bar.
 The entire list can be enabled, disabled, or inverted using the buttons below the list.

            When a protocol is disabled, dissection in a particular packet stops when that protocol is reached, and Wireshark moves on to the next packet.
 Any higher-layer protocols that would otherwise have been processed will not be displayed.
 For example, disabling TCP will prevent the dissection and display of TCP, HTTP, SMTP, Telnet, and any other protocol exclusively dependent on TCP.

            The list of protocols can be saved, so that Wireshark will start up with the protocols in that list disabled.

        Analyze:Decode As
            If you have a packet selected, present a dialog allowing you to change which dissectors are used to decode this packet.
 The dialog has one panel each for the link layer, network layer and transport layer protocol/port numbers, and will allow each of these to be changed independently.
 For example, if the selected packet is a TCP packet to port 12345, using this dialog you can instruct Wireshark to decode all packets to or from that TCP port as HTTP packets.

        Analyze:User Specified Decodes
            Create a new window showing whether any protocol ID to dissector mappings have been changed by the user.
 This window also allows the user to reset all decodes to their default values.

        Analyze:Follow TCP Stream
            If you have a TCP packet selected, display the contents of the data stream for the TCP connection to which that packet belongs, as text, in a separate window, and leave the list of packets in a filtered state, with only those packets that are part of that TCP connection being displayed.
 You can revert to your old view by pressing ENTER in the display filter text box, thereby invoking your old display filter (or resetting it back to no display filter).

            The window in which the data stream is displayed lets you select: